-Pine Creek and Wall Point Trail is a 4.1 mile loop trail located near Alamo, CA that features a river and is rated as moderate.
+Pine Creek and Wall Point Trail is a 4.1 mile loop trail located near Alamo, California that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until September.

 Great hike!
 I went there with my two boys (6 and 4 years old).
 They enjoyed the hike up and down, as well as through the valley.
 Scenery was beautiful.
 Kids were happy to see cows and horses.
 We also heard a woodpecker (wish we could find it) and saw floating dandelion seeds.
 It was a bit stretching for our 4-year-old but with a lot of encouragement and snack breaks, he managed to finish it all by himself.